Synopsis

 • Named one of the Top 20 Full-Length Play Finalists for the Source Festival 2017

-• Hothouse New Play Development Series v5.0 (Workshop), Theater Alliance Washington, DC, October 2016
+• Hothouse New Play Development Series v5.0 (Workshop), Theater Alliance of Washington, DC, October 2016

 Listen to a themed playlist on Spotify.

-Written by John Bavoso with Seth Alcorn, Karen Lange, Kenny Neal, and Brittany Alyse Willis
+Written by John Bavoso with Seth Alcorn, Karen Lange, Kenny Neal, and Britt Willis

 Synopsis